devhawk/proposals/nep-19.md

 of a contract notification that may be fired during contract execution.
 If omitted, this property defaults to an empty array.

+#### `structs`

+> Note, this property was added in v2.

+This property stores an array of Struct types as described above.
+Each Struct object represents a heterogeneous collection of named fields, each with a specified type.
+These structs may be used both runtime NeoVM types as well as serialized storage types.
+If omitted, this property defaults to an empty array.

+#### `storageGroups`

+> Note, this property was added in v2.

+This property stores an array of StorageGroup types as described above.
+Each StorageGroup object represents a prefixed collection of one or more storage key/items.
+These storageGroups are used to decode contract storage for the debugger.
+If omitted, this property defaults to an empty array.

 ## Backwards Compatibility

+> Note, as described above, type encoding for v2 debug information is not backwards compatible with v1 debug information.
+This section describes backwards compatibility with Neo debug formats prior to the v1 version of this NEP.

 Initial preview releases of the Neo Smart Contract Debugger for Neo Legacy used a more verbose format for debug info.
-That format was incompatible with the format described in this document, but never shipped a production release.
+That format was incompatible with the format described in this document, but never shipped in a production release.
 Production releases of the Neo Legacy debugger use a slightly different version of the format described in this document.

 The Neo N3 Debugger initially shipped during preview without the DebugInformation `static-variables`